athulyasimon/project_portfolio/_projects/camera_pic.md

 ###Timing Diagrams <a name="Timing Diagrams"></a>
 Getting images properly from the camera entirely depends on timing.
 The following diagrams were taken from [Beginning Arduino ov7670 Camera Development](http://www.amazon.com/dp/B010Y37XQG/?tag=stackoverfl08-20).
 Although the book is written for interfacing the camera with an Arduino microcontroller, it was very helpful in explaining the timing diagrams and giving an outline for the code.

 Here is a simple description of what is shown below.
 VSync will go high at the start of a new frame, then HREF will go high for the start of every row and the pixels for each row will be output from the D7-D0 pins every time PCLK is high.
 A second high VSync signals the end of a new frame.
 Parts of the code are explained in the next section and the entire code can be found [here](https://github.com/athulyasimon/ov7670_with_PIC32/blob/master/main.c).

 ![VGA Frame Timing](https://raw.githubusercontent.com/athulyasimon/project_portfolio/gh-pages/public/images/ov7670_project/VGA%20Frame%20Timing.jpg)
 ![Horizontal Timing](https://raw.githubusercontent.com/athulyasimon/project_portfolio/gh-pages/public/images/ov7670_project/Horizontal%20Timing.jpg)

 ###Steps to Capture Image into Camera's Frame Buffer Memory <a name="Image Capture"></a>
-*1. [Identify when VSync is high](https://github.com/athulyasimon/ov7670_with_PIC32/blob/5ca605fe3d894c1da259ed6ebd53389eb1c3dc2d/main.c#L67)* - I used a change notification pin to trigger when VSync goes high.
+*1. [Identify when VSync is high](https://github.com/athulyasimon/ov7670_with_PIC32/blob/5ca605fe3d894c1da259ed6ebd53389eb1c3dc2d/main.c#L67)* - A change notification pin was used to determine when VSync goes high signaling the beginning of a new frame.
 The initialization of this pin can be found [here](https://github.com/athulyasimon/ov7670_with_PIC32/blob/5ca605fe3d894c1da259ed6ebd53389eb1c3dc2d/main.c#L336-L343)

 ~~~ cpp
 void __ISR(_CHANGE_NOTICE_VECTOR, IPL3SOFT) VSyncInterrupt(void) { // INT step 1